grudloff/grudloff.github.io/_posts/2024-07-15-journal-publication.md

 ---

-Journal paper presenting an unsupervised approach for obtaining the spectral positions of spectrally-overlapped fiber Bragg grattings with experimental validations.
+Journal paper presenting an unsupervised approach for obtaining the spectral positions of spectrally-overlapped fiber Bragg gratings with experimental validations.